EchoAbstract/soma-fm-player/README.md

 * Do something with the media player display
 * Don't pause the stream, stop it and restart it (maybe only after a certain delay...)
-* Add the rest of Soma FM's streams
-* Add a tool to fetch the streams and logos and dynamically build the list

 ## Donate